Chocolate Ganache Drip Recipe

 Instructions

-2. Heat 1/3 cup of heavy cream in a heatproof bowl in the microwave for 45 seconds to 1 minute, until gently bubbling.
+• Heat 1/3 cup of heavy cream in a heatproof bowl in the microwave until it's steaming and just starting to bubble (takes about 45 seconds in my microwave).

-3. If you don’t have a microwave or prefer to use the stove top, you can heat the cream over a medium heat in a pan until it begins to simmer.
+• If you don’t have a microwave or prefer to use the stove top, you can heat the cream over medium heat in a pan until it begins to simmer.
 Remove from heat.

-5. Stir slowly until the cream and chocolate are fully combined, and the ganache is silky smooth.
+• Stir slowly until the cream and chocolate are fully combined and the ganache is silky smooth.
 Pour into a plastic squirt bottle to easily add drips to a cake.
 If you don’t have any plastic bottles on hand, you can also use a spoon to drizzle it over cakes.

-6. Let the mixture cool for about 10 minutes, or until the mixture is just slightly warm to the touch.
+• Let the mixture cool for about 10 minutes, or until it's just slightly warm to the touch.

 Notes

-Yield: This recipe makes 3/4 of a cup of ganache, which is enough to decorated two 8-inch layer cakes.
+Yield: This recipe makes 3/4 of a cup or 12 Tablespoons of ganache, which is enough to decorate two 8-inch layer cakes.

 • Use this drip recipe on any type of buttercream cake as long as it’s chilled.